krisster/MLDM_project/README.md

 - **Nov, 19** - the intermidiate report where we make statistics according to data and evaluate KMeans
 - **Dec, 1** - the data cut and evaluation of model according topopular item list

+**Modifications**

+Additionally to our previous report we add a simple model of recommendations according to popularity among users.
+So, get the same recommended items for all users
+Also we have tried to provide a collaborative filtering model to predict recommendations according to similarity of items among users.
+To do this we use a cosine similarity
+For final model we'd like to a little bit modify KMeans method and individualize predictions using a previous collaborative filtering method (now we have the same recommendations for all)